 “Automobile Graveyard” includes an area used for automobile dismantling, salvage and recycling operations.

-Automobile Recycling Business.
-“Automobile Recycling Business” means the business premises of a person who purchases or acquires salvage vehicles for the purpose of reselling the vehicles or component parts of the vehicles or rebuilding or repairing salvage vehicles for the purpose of resale or for selling the basic materials in the salvage vehicles, provided that 80% of the business premises is used for automobile recycling operations.
+Automobile Recycling Business: “Automobile Recycling Business” means the business premises of a person who purchases or acquires salvage vehicles for the purpose of reselling the vehicles or component parts of the vehicles or rebuilding or repairing salvage vehicles for the purpose of resale or for selling the basic materials in the salvage vehicles, provided that 80% of the business premises is used for automobile recycling operations.

-Classified Water Body.
-“Classified Water Body” means freshwater wetlands, floodplain wetlands, great ponds and rivers, streams or brooks as defined in 38 MRSA Sec.
+Classified Water Body: “Classified Water Body” means freshwater wetlands, floodplain wetlands, great ponds and rivers, streams or brooks as defined in 38 MRSA Sec.
 480-B.

-100-Year Floodplain.
-“100-Year Floodplain” means those areas depicted as such on the FEMA (Federal Emergency Management Agency) NFIP (National Flood Insurance Program) Flood Insurance Rate Map (FIRM) dated July 3, 1995 or more recently adopted FEMA NFIP/FIRM map.
+100-Year Floodplain: “100-Year Floodplain” means those areas depicted as such on the FEMA (Federal Emergency Management Agency) NFIP (National Flood Insurance Program) Flood Insurance Rate Map (FIRM) dated July 3, 1995 or more recently adopted FEMA NFIP/FIRM map.

-Highway.
-“Highway” means any public way, road or right-of-way maintained by the State, Town, County or other public entity.
+Highway: “Highway” means any public way, road or right-of-way maintained by the State, Town, County or other public entity.

-Junked.
-Junked means a state of existence where items are collected or disposed of within a site where there is no reasonable expectation that those items will be used or reused within a reasonable period of time; not temporary storage; collected without demonstrated intent to use or reuse in a timely manner.
+Junked: “Junked” means a state of existence where items are collected or disposed of within a site where there is no reasonable expectation that those items will be used or reused within a reasonable period of time; not temporary storage; collected without demonstrated intent to use or reuse in a timely manner.

-Junkyard.
-“Junkyard” means a yard, field or other outdoor area used to store junked items including but not limited to the following:
+Junkyard: “Junkyard” means a yard, field or other outdoor area used to store junked items including but not limited to the following:

 Discarded/worn-out plumbing, heating supplies, household appliances, furniture, machinery, equipment and trailers;